© Crown copyright 2020

 This guidance is designed to complement support and advice provided by schools and teachers.
 Engaging with your child’s learning will be helpful in their continued educational development.
 For example, something as simple as talking to them during the day about what they are doing for school, or about anything around the home, enhances learning.

-9.6 There is too much pressure on broadband connections in my area - how can my child do online learning?
+8.6 There is too much pressure on broadband connections in my area.
+How can my child participate in remote education?

 The government is having regular calls with the major fixed and mobile operators, and with Ofcom, to monitor the situation and ensure that any problems on the networks are rapidly addressed and rectified.